-Michelle Obama's Quotes About Happiness Are Genius, So Here's How To Follow Her Lead
+Michelle Obama Has The Best Advice On How To Be Happy, So Here's How To Follow Her Lead

 Some people just seem to have their lives totally put together; they’ve mastered work-life balance, they know what makes them tick, and they're totally in touch with their body’s needs.
 Michelle Obama seems to be one of those people.
 From the Senate to the White House, the former first lady has raised two beautiful, strong daughters, pursued a successful career, and maintained a happy and healthy marriage, all while keeping stellar composure and grace in the public eye.
 But it was in a recent interview with Refinery29 that Michelle Obama’s quotes about happiness, specifically, really stood out to me, because she proved that, even if you "have it all" in life, happiness is still something you have to consciously choose for yourself each and every day.